MatthewReid854/reliability/docs/Kaplan-Meier estimate of reliability.rst

 .. image:: images/KaplanMeier2.png

 In this second example, we will create some data from a Weibull distribution, and then right censor the data above our chosen threshold.
 We will then fit a Weibull_2P distribution to the censored data, and also obtain the Kaplan-Meier estimate of this data.
-Using the results from the Kaplan-Meier estimate, we will plot the CDF, SF, and CHF, for both the Weibull and Kaplan-Meier results.
+Using the results from the Fit_Weibull_2P and the Kaplan-Meier estimate, we will plot the CDF, SF, and CHF, for both the Weibull and Kaplan-Meier results.
 Note that the default plot from KaplanMeier will only give you the SF, but the results object provides everything you need to reconstruct the SF plot yourself, as well as what we need to plot the CDF and CHF.

 .. code:: python